arnav201102/ML-DL-AI-Roadmap/docs/Probability & Stats/Unit 2- Probability Distributions/questions.md

 Why?

-[
+$$
 (y - \hat{y})^2
-]
+$$

-Comes from maximizing likelihood of normal distribution.
+Comes from maximizing likelihood under a normal distribution.

 📍Suitable when **errors are normally distributed**.